Holographic approach to thermalization in general anisotropic theories: Introduction

 \section{Introduction}

-The holographic duality provides a unique method to investigate the dynamics of strongly coupled field theories, which links the geometrical quantities to quantum observables.
-The use of this interplay to study thermal phases of strongly coupled field theories by its holographically dual AdS black hole/brane geometries has attracted lots of attention since its first proposal \cite{witten}.
-It was then suggested that the small perturbations of the AdS metric are dual to the hydrodynamics or linear response regions of boundary fields \cite{Hydrodynamics,son_1,son_2}.
-Also, by probed strings in AdS background, the diffusion behavior of Brownian particles in boundary fields can be derived(see \cite{Brownian}for reviews).
+The holographic duality provides a unique method to investigate the dynamics of strongly coupled field theories, which links geometrical quantities to quantum observables.
+The uses of this interplay to study thermal phases of strongly coupled field theories by their holographically dual AdS black hole/brane geometries have attracted lots of attention since it was first porposed \cite{witten}.
+It was then suggested that the small perturbations of the AdS metric are dual to the hydrodynamics or linear response theories of the boundary CFTs \cite{Hydrodynamics,son_1,son_2}.
+Also, by probed strings in the AdS background, the diffusion behavior of Brownian particles in the boundary fields can be derived (see \cite{Brownian}for reviews).
 In particular, the time evolution of entanglement entropy between Brownian particles and boundary fields had been studied by means of the probed string method \cite{Yeh_19_1}.